redding/deas-bench/README.md

 # deas-bench

-A script to bench deas versions against itself and others
+A project to bench Deas versions against themselves and others

 ## Results